dhrutip/Gem/README.md

 - [x] Travelers can chat with locals
 - [x] Users can un-favorite posts
 - [x] Users can delete their posts
-- [ ] Users can leave reviews on experiences
-- [ ] Users get notifications for nearby activities (OR, users get notifications before activities they marked as interested)

 ### 2. Screen Archetypes